MarX the Mercury - NYC - Dreyfuss Design

 modeled after the 1936 Cleveland Passenger Mercury

 Here is an example of a popular steam locomotive the MERCURY.
 Produced from 1937 until the early 50's, Marx was one of the first to honor this streamline train design.
 This loco pulled everything from freights to passengers.
 Formed of heavy sheet metal with a tear drop metal smokestack and 0-4-0 wheel arrangement, it was quite versatile.
 It bears the Mercury nameplate on the sides and Made in USA, NYC Lines on the pilot.
+The earliest red and grey passenger Mercury does not have nameplates or even the holes for them.
 The wheels are tin plated, matching the original aluminum painted drivers of the real train.
 Coming in traditional black, red, gray, blue and a Golden Presidential style color, it is still quite popular today as a windup or electric model.
 It is cataloged as number 635 (or 233).
 It is nearly 9 inches long and weighs 1.5 pounds.